 What if I remain dissatisfied?

-If you are dissatisfied with the formal response provided, you may refer the complaint to the Club Capital Board within four weeks of receiving the formal response, also via email to firstname.lastname@example.org
+If you are dissatisfied with the formal response provided, you may refer the complaint to the Club Capital Board within four weeks of receiving the formal response, and also via email to email@example.com

-Any action relating to any outcomes arising from the investigation of the complaint will be entirely at the discretion of the Board.
-The decision of the will be final and, except as to matters of legality, there shall be no right of appeal.
+Any action relating to outcomes arising from the investigation of the complaint will be entirely at the discretion of the Board.
+The decision of the Board will be final and, except as to matters of legality, there shall be no right of appeal.